BTNeandertha1/BTDiablo/README.md

 		 - 15% All Resistance

 ## Monsters
+- After First Quest Kill, All Act Bosses Always Drop their Essence (only 1)
 - Mephisto can fly now
 - Summoner has 3x HP and crits 3x as often
 - Eldritch the Rectifier is now a Death Lord Pack
-- **Duriel's Town Portal Scroll Drop rate decreased significantly
+- Duriel's Town Portal Scroll Drop rate decreased significantly
-- **Nihlathak, Countess and Izual have less of a chance to drop gold
+- Nihlathak, Countess and Izual have less of a chance to drop gold
    - Countess has her drop table fixed P8 now is best for not only keys but also Runes
 - Following Bosses can now drop Uber Keys
 - Blood Raven now summons Uber Dolls and Has Charger Minions
+- Key Bosses
-   - Blood Raven = Terror  | Base Drop Chance 1:14
+   - Blood Raven = Terror
+   - Countess = Terror
+   - The Smith = Terror
-   - Radament = Hate | Base Drop Chance 1:13.4
+   - Radament = Hate
+   - The Summoner = Hate
+   - Hephasto = Hate
-   - Izual = Destruction | Base Drop Chance 1:12.2
+   - Izual = Destruction
+   - Nihlathak = Destruction
+   - Snapchip Shatter = Destruction

 ## Elites
 - 2x Aura Range